-- there is new evidence indicating that a prior decision or order was made in error; - there has been a mistake of evidence, such as: - material evidence was initially overlooked, or - facts were mistakenly taken as established which were not supported by any evidence or by any reasonable inference from the evidence; - there has been a policy error such as: - applying an applicable policy incorrectly, or - not applying an applicable policy: - there has been a clear error of law, such as a failure by the Board to follow the express terms of the Act; or - one or more of the reasons for reducing or cancelling a penalty under the policy in Item AP5-261-1 are met.
+- facts were mistakenly taken as established which were not supported by any evidence or by any reasonable inference from the evidence; - there has been a policy error such as: - applying an applicable policy incorrectly, or - not applying an applicable policy; - there has been an error of law, such as a failure by the Board to follow the express terms of the Act. or - one or more of the reasons for reducing or cancelling a penalty under the policy in Item AP5-261-1 are met. - (ii) Reconsiderations after 75 days under section 123(3) of the Act